 Listen to this Bach Collegium Japan recording of cantata 183 on Spotify.

-Purchase this Bach Collegium Japan recording of cantata 183 (and 85!) on Amazon.
+Purchase this Bach Collegium Japan recording of cantata 183 (and 85!) on Amazon or on iTunes.

 Why is this scoring for the oboes so unusual?
 In Bach’s time there were “regular” oboes (to the right on this photo), oboes d’amore (with a bell-like widening in the wood at the end, second from left), and oboes da caccia (or “hunting” oboes, completely curved, and with a trumpet-like brass bell at the end, far left).